Iristallite/Iristallite/Devices.md

     * RAM: 4GB but I could have sworn it was 8GB
     * Storage: 128GB
     * Screen: 2340x1080 "Super Retina XDR" OLED
+* Rustleaf (iPad mini 5)
+  Unfortunately dropped onto solid concrete in March 2025, its original screen was completely obliterated.
+  A new screen was finally installed around April 2026, but I didn't quite do it right, and it isn't adhered properly.
+  * Specs:
+    * Model: A2133 (Wi-Fi)
+    * SoC: Apple A12
+    * RAM: 3GB
+    * Storage: 64GB
+    * LCD: Poorly-installed knockoff screen with dull colours
 ## Game Consoles
 * Blacklight II (Nintendo Switch 2)
   Hilariously, *also* bought at a steep discount ($450 compared to $629) from a winner of a bread-adjacent giveaway!